h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 Renamed Property for Passing Extra HTTP Headers for Flow UI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The configuration property ``spark.ext.h2o.client.flow.extra.http.headers`` was renamed to
-Since Flow UI can also run on each H2O node, we decided to rename the configuration property ``spark.ext.h2o.client.flow.extra.http.headers``
+to ``spark.ext.h2o.flow.extra.http.headers`` since Flow UI can also run on H2O nodes and the value of the property is
-to ``spark.ext.h2o.flow.extra.http.headers``.
+also propagated to H2O nodes since the major version ``3.28.0.1-1``.